ataseren/DevSecOps-Vault/content/tools/kubernetes.md

-# ☸️ Kubernetes Security in DevSecOps
+# ️Kubernetes Security in DevSecOps

 Kubernetes has become the de facto standard for container orchestration — but with great power comes significant complexity.
 A misconfigured cluster, insecure workload, or overly permissive RBAC role can expose entire environments.